return42/sphkerneldoc/linux_src_doc/drivers/hid/intel-ish-hid/ipc/pci-ish_c.rst

 -----------

 The resume work function to complete resume function asynchronously.
-There are two types of platforms, one where ISH is not powered off, in that case a simple resume message is enough, others we need a reset sequence.
+There are two resume paths, one where ISH is not powered off, in that case a simple resume message is enough, others we need a reset sequence.